SyntheticReality/syntheticreality.github.io/index.md

 # Welcome to Syry and the era of synthetic realities.

-We innovate across gaming, simulations and education with the power of virtual reality.
+We innovate across gaming, simulations, and education with the power of virtual reality.